The Glass Ceiling: Plot

-Martha is an attractive housewife living in a small rural apartment house in the outskirt of Madrid.
-Her husband, Carlos, leaves frequently on business trips so Martha spends most of her time alone with her pet cat, Fedra, as her only companion.
+Martha is an attractive housewife living in a small rural apartment house on the outskirts of Madrid.
+Her husband, Carlos, leaves frequently on business trips so Martha spends most of her time alone, with her pet cat, Fedra, as her only companion.
 While Carlos is away, Martha hears heavy footsteps in the apartment above her.
 Her sexy upstairs neighbor, Julia, is in a similar situation.
 Victor, Julia's husband, happens to be away this time as well.
 After overhearing a few things, Martha, already prone to fantasizing away her boredom and loneliness, begins to suspect that Julia has killed her sick husband.
 Julia claims that Victor left for business reasons.
 Martha does not believe her and begins to investigate.
 She soon discovers that nobody has seen Julia's husband leaving town which seems to confirm Martha's theory.
 Adding to Martha's suspicions, Julia keeps asking to put things in her fridge, even though her own refrigerator is clearly working.
 On top of this, someone is secretly feeding something to the landlord's dogs.
 When Rita, Matha's close friend, stops for a visit with her young daughter, Yolanda, Martha tells her that she thinks Julia has a lover and that they both had killed Victor.
 Unfortunately the imprudent Yolanda tells Julia that Martha said that she had a lover.